.

 jury.noun,.plural.juries

-Law:.in law, a body of persons sworn to judge and give a verdict on a given.matter; a committee, usually of experts, that judges contestants or applicants, as in a competition or an exhibition (her horse was selected as the winner); a panel of judges
+Law:.in law, a body of individuals sworn to judge and give a verdict on a given.matter; a committee, usually of experts, that judges contestants or applicants, as in a competition or an exhibition (her horse was selected as the winner); a panel of judges

 jury, juried, jurying, juries.transitive verbs